KeatonTech/Fashion-Language/README.md

 ```

 **NOTE:** In the future, there may be even simpler syntax for this by adding functionality to the element's existing *style* property.

+As usual, Fashion makes a point to keep all styling information out of your Javascript.
+Say you decided that the highlight wasn't noticable enough on mobile devices, and that you'd rather have the field's background highlighted red, with white text on top.
+Your JS wouldn't have to change at all, just your stylesheet, as should be the case for anything style related.

 ### CSS3 Transitions